-These locations provide state-of-the-art computers with high-speed Internet access.
-In addition, all computers are equipped with current word processing, graphics, spreadsheets, database, and office systems software utilized by business and industry.
-Each computer can print to a network laser printer and may be accessed by any computer on campus.
+These locations provide state-of-the-art computers with high-speed internet access.
+In addition, all computers are equipped with current word processing, graphics, spreadsheets, database, and office systems software utilized by business and industry and each computer can print to a network laser printer.

-Computer Use
+COMPUTER USE

-Students using computers at Mesalands Community College are expected to follow the prescribed Computer Use Guidelines.
-Failure to follow guidelines (or any other unethical use of computing equipment) may result in loss of one's computer account and access to all computing resources.

-The use of the College's technology resources are a privilege to access and use.
+Students using computers at Mesalands Community College are expected to follow the Computer Use Guidelines.
+Failure to follow the guidelines (or any other unethical use of computing equipment) may result in loss of one's computer account and access to all computing resources.
+The use of the College's technology resources is a privilege.
 If a member of the College community fails to comply with this Policy or relevant laws and contractual obligations, that member's privilege to access and use the College's technology resources may be revoked.
+In addition, users should be aware that their right to privacy in electronic records may be subject to the College's obligation to respond to subpoenas or other court orders, reasonable discovery requests, and requests for documents pursuant to Federal and New Mexico laws.

 Some courses (computer and otherwise) require Internet access for research and other course assignments.
-All students may have Internet access through the computer labs.
+All students may have internet access through the computer labs.
 Mesalands Community College Institutional Technology further enforces this policy by utilizing next generation technologies and firewalls as means of enhanced security through application, network and system visibility and access control.
 In order to access campus technology sources, students must use their My.Mesalands username and password.

-Username: FirstnameLastname (no spaces) Initial Password: Uppercase first initial Lowercase last initial hyphen student ID number Email Address: FirstnameLastname@mesalands.edu.
-In the event that a new username would conflict with an existing username, the Institutional Technology Department will attempt to use the middle initial or name.
+Username consists of FirstnameLastname (no spaces)

+Initial Passwords consist of Uppercase first initial Lowercase last initial hyphen student ID number

+Email Address - FirstnameLastname@mesalands.edu.
+In the event that a new username would conflict with an existing username, Institutional Technology Department will attempt to use the middle initial or last three digits of the student ID.